-Use physical pain as a guide to introspection "what am I feeling/emotionally?"
+You can use physical pain as a guide to introspection "what am I feeling/emotionally?"
 Is this an inability to tolerate certain emotional experiences?
 We perceive physical symptoms instead of certain emotions because the unconscious mind/body considers that to be less painful, less dangerous or harmful than emotions.
-Interrupt the story to call attention to the mindbody experience.
+Notice and acknowledge, you probably don't want the feelings but they won't destroy you.

 Meditation Apps can be downloaded on a phone or computer.
 You have to find ones that work for you, many have different pacing or focus and different voice qualities.
+Tara Brach has some on reducing pain.

 HeartMath makes a handheld biofeedback device called EmWave.
 It is affordable and simple to use.
+You follow simple games to increase your Heart rate variability, which resets your autonomic nervous system.